 In this course students will learn the major psychological theories of learning.
 They will be able to apply their understanding to human and animal populations, and will understand the impact of learning on human and animal experience.
 Students will gain an introduction to the interrelationship between learning and memory, and the basic processes involved in memory.
 Prerequisites: PSYC111 and at least one 200 level PSYC course.
-[Spring] [3 credits]
+[Spring] Liberal Arts/Sciences Elective, Lib Arts/Sci Upper Level, Applied Learning-Other [3 credits] [3 contact hour(s)]